Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Dataset Construction

+We use a planar whiteboard with four well-defined corners for extrinsic calibration.
+The board is placed at multiple poses within the overlapping field of view of the LiDAR and cameras.
+For each frame, the four board corners are manually annotated in the image and selected from the LiDAR point cloud to avoid unreliable automatic detection under challenging modalities such as thermal and polarization imaging.
+Let $\mathbf{u}_{ij}$ denote the $j$-th annotated image corner in the $i$-th frame, and $\mathbf{P}^{L}_{ij}$ be its corresponding 3D LiDAR corner.
+The extrinsic parameters are optimized by minimizing the reprojection error:

+where $\pi_C(\cdot)$ denotes the calibrated projection function of the corresponding camera, \textit{i.e.}, the pinhole model for thermal and polarization cameras and the Taylor/OCam model for the PAL camera.
+This procedure is independently applied to each camera, producing LiDAR-to-camera transformations $\{\mathbf{T}_{L}^{C_i}\}$ for all modalities.

-\textbf{Visualization of Extrinsic Calibration.} To qualitatively evaluate the accuracy of the estimated LiDAR–camera extrinsic parameters, we project LiDAR point clouds onto images from different camera modalities using the calibrated transformations.
-Specifically, Fig.~\ref{fig:thermal_extrinsic} and Fig.~\ref{fig:polarization_extrinsic} show the projection results on thermal and polarization images, respectively.
-Fig.~\ref{fig:lidar2PAL} illustrates the projection of LiDAR points onto the PAL image, while Fig.~\ref{fig:lidar2PAL_ERP} presents the corresponding result on the equirectangularly unwrapped PAL representation.
+\textbf{Calibration Visualization.} We qualitatively verify the estimated extrinsic parameters by projecting LiDAR point clouds onto images from different camera modalities.
+As shown in Fig.~\ref{fig:vis_calibration}(a), Fig.~\ref{fig:vis_calibration}(b), Fig.~\ref{fig:vis_calibration}(c), and Fig.~\ref{fig:vis_calibration}(d), the projected point clouds are well aligned with image structures across thermal, polarization, PAL, and unwrapped PAL views.